semanticClimate/ai-automated-literature-review/outline.md

 Questions:

-What does the collection and the process produce that the author can use in their paper?
+What does the collection (or what would we like it to collect) and the process produce that the author can use in their paper?

   - A complete Git repository
   - A replicable and reusable system